 When it comes to size, tiny homes take living minimalistic to a whole new level.

-The problem with this setup is that with only 400 square feet of room and no option to expand, a tiny house can get very cramped, real fast.
-Especially if you’re a family with kids, this housing style is not an option for you.
+The problem with this setup is that a tiny house can get very cramped fast, with only 400 square feet of room and no option to expand.
+This housing style is not an option for families with kids.

-In comparison, RVs are very spacious and even allow you to create more interior living space with the help of slide-outs.
-These slide-outs are one of the most significant selling points of a recreational vehicle.
-It can expand your RV up to 500 square feet.
+In comparison, RVs are spacious and allow you to create more interior living space with slide-outs.
+These slide-outs are one of a recreational vehicle’s most significant selling points.
+They can expand your RV up to 500 square feet.

-Moreover, the thing with RVs is that since all of the amenities have already been installed in the motorhome.
-You will have an oven, a dishwasher, and even a drier.
-In other words, no additional expenditure.
+Moreover, RVs have all of the amenities already installed in the motorhome.
+You will have an oven, a dishwasher, and even a dryer.
+In other words, there is no additional expenditure.

-However, in the case of a tiny house, you have to buy all these appliances yourself.
-Not only that, but you even have to fit them in the house on your own.
+However, in the case of a tiny house, you have to buy all these appliances yourself and even fit them in the house yourself.

-This can be a very tiresome job for most people as not everyone’s an architect.and by the time you’re done, the interior of the house becomes so constricted and sparse that you hardly have space to add your personal belongings.
+This can be a very tiresome job for most people, as not everyone is an architect.
+By the time you’re done, the house’s interior becomes so constricted and sparse that you hardly have space to add your personal belongings.

 Comfort Comparison

-Taking into consideration the size of a tiny house, it is best if you purchase an RV.
-Depending on the type of RV you buy, you can accommodate up to 8 people in an RV at a time.
-This may be impossible for most tiny homes.
+Considering the size of a tiny house, it is best to purchase an RV.
+Depending on the type of RV you buy, you can accommodate up to 8 people in an RV at a time, which may be impossible for most tiny homes.

-The number of bedrooms in an RV also varies according to its types.
-Type C RV comes with two double and two queen beds.
-Similarly, a type-A RV can have up to two double beds and one queen bed.
+The number of bedrooms in an RV also varies according to its type.
+A Type C RV comes with two double and two queen beds.
+Similarly, a type A RV can have up to two double beds and one queen bed.

-Not to forget, RVs have bigger bathrooms and better cooking spaces.
+Not to forget, RVs have more oversized bathrooms and better cooking spaces.

 Insurance

-Due to the influx of tiny homes, most states in the US are trying to update their regulations to categorize tiny homes as legal residence.
+Due to the influx of tiny homes, most states in the US are trying to update their regulations to categorize tiny homes as legal residences.

 However, the process seems slow, and for now, it is very difficult or, in other words, impossible to find insurance for a tiny house.
 That being said, any repair, little or big, may cost you a few thousand dollars.

-The only way you can find insurance for a tiny house is by setting the house on a permanent foundation.
-If you plan to move house to a different location, new problems will arise; your insurance company may not approve of the change and might withdraw its coverage.
+You can only find insurance for a tiny house by setting it on a permanent foundation.
+If you plan to move the house to a different location, new problems will arise; your insurance company may not approve of the change and might withdraw its coverage.

 Thankfully, Recreational vehicles are legally insurable, even if it is your permanent place of residence.
 You won’t have to worry about the damages even if you’re in a new location every other month.